pr0gr8mm3r/SIA-Hand-Control/README.md

 `Open an existing Android Studio project`.

-* From the `Open File or Project` window that appears, navigate to and select the `tensorflow-lite/examples/posenet/android` directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
+* From the `Open File or Project` window that appears, navigate to and select the directory from wherever you cloned this repo.
 Click `OK`.

 * If it asks you to do a `Gradle Sync`, click `OK`.